danybeam/danybeam.github.io/README.md

 * exercise 3 ![Proof of Work 3](https://github.com/danybeam/danybeam.github.io/blob/master/100DaysOfCode/R1/Day%204/R1D4%20proof%20of%20work%203%20-%20python.PNG) by the way, "yield" is weird... and I LOVE IT
 * messing around with diamond inheritance (result was 'c' by the way) ![Proof of Work 4](https://github.com/danybeam/danybeam.github.io/blob/master/100DaysOfCode/R1/Day%204/R1D4%20proof%20of%20work%204%20-%20python.PNG)

-### January 9.
-Tuesday

-**Today's Progress**: I had to take care of somme school stuff and completely forgot to work today

-**Thoughts:** Honestly I'm ashamed I had to take a day of so quickly
-I had to re-sign up for a class because it was full when I first made my semester schedule
-and the guy that was going to be my partner couldn't make it to the same group so I was kind of sad and that made me derail a little
-but this is abouit discipline and oficial rules state that missing a day is not failing if you add an extra day at the end
-Which is totally cool because I was planning to anyways

-**Commitment:** I hereby commit to work an aditional day to make up for today

 ### Day 5: January 10.
 Wednesday

 **Today's Progress**: Finished reading Chapter 3 of "Python Facil" and started chapter 3 exercises